cmu-mars/cmu-robotics/documents/swagger-yaml/cp1-th.md

 ### POST /error

 #### Description
-used by the TA to indicate to the TH that an error has occurred in the start up or learning process. the TH will terminate the test upon notification of an error
+used by the TA to indicate to the TH that a non-recoverable error has occurred and the test cannot proceed. the TH will terminate the test upon notification of an error.

 #### Parameters